 We really loved our stay on board ‘Barbara’.

-If you need a Staycation for just a weekend away, or if you are a traveller or tourist visiting London, we’d really recommend staying on this Boutique Barge.
+If you need a Staycation for just a weekend away, or if you are a traveler or tourist visiting London, we’d really recommend staying on this Boutique Barge.

 Sam the owner was just delightful, and ‘Barbara’ the Barge was just as delightful too!